 - Private groups have branded (make it look like yours!), private online space for church or small groups

-- Participants begin and end the eCourse anytime, but the eCourse is designed to follow the 2019 Lent calendar
+- Participants begin and end the eCourse anytime, but the eCourse is designed to walk participants through Lent and Easter.

 Questions?
 Email us at [email protected].